 Endoscopy tests use a flexible lighted tube (endoscope) with a video camera on the end.
 The camera is connected to a monitor, which lets the doctor see any abnormal areas in the lining of the digestive organs clearly.
 If needed, small pieces of the abnormal areas can be removed (biopsied) through the endoscope.
-The biopsy samples can be looked at under the microscope to find out if cancer is present and what kind of cancer it is.
+The biopsy samples can be looked at in the lab to find out if cancer is present and what kind of cancer it is.

 You will be given intravenous medicine to make you feel relaxed and sleepy during the procedure.
-A colonoscopy can be done in a hospital outpatient department, clinic, or doctor's office.
+Colonoscopy can be done in a hospital outpatient department, clinic, or doctor's office.
 It usually takes 15 to 30 minutes, although it may take longer if a tumor is seen and/or a biopsy is taken.
 Because you will be sedated for the procedure, you will need someone you know to take you home afterward.

 This test doesn’t really use an endoscope.
 Instead, the patient swallows a capsule (about the size of a large vitamin pill) that contains a light source and a tiny camera.
 Like any other pill, the capsule goes through the stomach and into the small intestine.
 As it travels (usually over about 8 hours), it takes thousands of pictures.
-These images are transmitted electronically to a device worn around the person’s waist, while he or she goes on with normal daily activities.
+These images are transmitted electronically to a device worn around the person’s waist, while they go on with normal daily activities.
 The pictures can then be downloaded onto a computer, where the doctor can watch them as a video.
 The capsule passes out of the body during a normal bowel movement and is discarded.

 This test uses an endoscope with a small ultrasound probe on the end.
 This probe releases sound waves and then uses the echoes that bounce back to create images of the digestive tract wall (or nearby lymph nodes).
 Putting the ultrasound probe on the end of an endoscope lets it get very close to a tumor.
 Because the probe is close to the area being looked at, it can make very detailed pictures.